-- Complete the Department of Alcohol, Tobacco & Firearms Threat Call Checklist; - Prolong the conversation as much as possible. - DO NOT HANG UP THE PHONE!
-Use another phone to call the police.
-Notify the administrator in charge.
+- → Make every attempt to Complete the Department of Alcohol, Tobacco & Firearms Threat Call Checklist (see Appendices)

+- → Prolong the conversation as much as possible.

+- → DO NOT HANG UP THE PHONE!

+- → Use another phone to call the police.

+- → Notify the administrator in charge.